artefactual/archivematica/src/dashboard/frontend/README.md

 referenced from templates, which obviates the need to assign functions to properties.

-Here's a good guide that covers over how this works: <https://angular-tips.com/blog/2015/06/using-angular-1-dot-x-with-es6-and-webpack/>

 ### Modules

 ES6 provides support for real modules with their own separate namespaces.